andrew/ultimate-awesome/README.md

 - [awesome-personal-websites](https://github.com/tk-notes/awesome-personal-websites) - It's my attempt to store all personal website I find interesting.
 - [awesome-arma3](https://github.com/veteran29/awesome-arma3) - Curated list of awesome Arma 3 missions and addons.
 - [awesome-remote-research](https://github.com/whitingx/awesome-remote-research) - A collection of all things Remote Research.
 Inspired by 'awesome-*' repos.
 PRs welcome.
-- [awesome-go-extra](https://github.com/xwjdsh/awesome-go-extra) - Parse awesome-go README file and generate a new README file with repo info.
 - [awesome-webflow](https://github.com/aleksandarbasara/awesome-webflow) - A curated list of awesome Webflow tutorials, templates, websites, and other resources.
 - [awesome-redmine](https://github.com/alexandermeindl/awesome-redmine) - A curated list of awesome Redmine tools, plugins, themes and services.
 - [awesome-sysadmin-tools](https://github.com/apermuy/awesome-sysadmin-tools) - Collection of links and resources for sysadmins and Drupal lovers.
 - [awesome-npm-packages-for-developers](https://github.com/codexive-zech/awesome-npm-packages-for-developers) - This repository lists the most popular and useful NPM packages for developers. it is a great resource for finding packages that can help you with your web developments, backend development, mobile development, machine learning and artificial intelligence projects.
 This is a great place to start if you looking for newer and useful NPM packages.
 - [Awesome-iPhoneBlog.de-List](https://github.com/confluencepoint/Awesome-iPhoneBlog.de-List) - Knowledgebase & Linksammlung der iPhoneblog.de-Slack-Community.
-- [fucking-awesome](https://github.com/correia-jpv/fucking-awesome) - 😎 Awesome lists about all kinds of interesting topics.
-With repository stars⭐ and forks🍴.
-- [fucking-awesome](https://github.com/Correia-jpv/fucking-awesome) - 😎 Awesome lists about all kinds of interesting topics.
-With repository stars⭐ and forks🍴.
 - [awesome-dnn](https://github.com/DnnFree/awesome-dnn) - Awesome things related to DNN (DotNetNuke).
 - [awesome-dj](https://github.com/endormi/awesome-dj) - List of reasons why django is awesome for web development & django bootstrap boilerplate.
 - [awesome-devop-tools](https://github.com/fboender/awesome-devop-tools) - A curated list of development and operational tools.